Before you make an application

 - Food, non-alcoholic refreshments and free water must be available during the function or event covered by the special licence

-- Where the premises are not owned by the applicant, a written statement is required from the owner of the premises to the effect that the owner has no objection to the granting of the licence
+- Where the premises aren't owned by the applicant, the owner of the premises must attach a letter to the effect that the owner has no objection to the granting of the licence

 - We may also require a certified manager to be appointed

-- You need to supply details about alternative forms of transport from the event, and details of food and non alcoholic beverages to be supplied at the event
+- You need to supply details about alternative forms of transport from the event, and what food and non alcoholic beverages you'll supply at the event

-- You should discuss functions being held in community halls with the licensing inspector for the area prior to making application
+- You should discuss functions being held in community halls with the licensing inspector for the area before you send in your application

 - BYO functions are not permitted in Council halls, but an exemption may be considered for events such as small family gatherings, birthdays and weddings where adequate security arrangements are in place